Music

 Is the traditional sound, even though the songs have an increasingly important electronic part, inherent to Júlia Colom?

 — I have no intention of deliberately sounding a certain way.
-Since there are so many popular songs and tunes in my mental library, it's inevitable that the result will be familiar.
+Since there are so many popular songs and tunes in my mental library, it's inevitable that the result will be close to my own.
 But in that case, 10 of the 11 songs are my own, for example.
 In any case, I'm so immersed in it that I don't want to escape it either.

 The lyrics are clear, but the music blurs the final result in a very interesting interplay…